EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/13_error_handling/README.md

 > `app.config.errorHandler` from ever hearing about it — the boundary decides
 > what the *user* sees, `errorHandler` what *you* see.

+→ **Done when** a broken child renders the fallback with its phase, Retry clears it, and the incident log shows the report with `source: 'boundary'`.

 ### 2. Wrap the panels — `src/App.vue`

 One boundary **per panel**, each with its own `label`.
 Then break the totals and